abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 We can see that the two definitions and their diagrams are the same.
 So, speaking in category theoretic terms, we can say that the *categorical coproduct* in the category of orders is the *join* operation.
 Which of course means that *products* correspond to *meets*.

-Overall, orders are sometimes called "thin categories" as they have equivalents for most categorical concepts, and are often used for modelling structures that are simpler than the ones that require full-fledged categories.
+Overall, orders (thin categories) are often used for exploring categorical concepts in a context that is easier to understand e.g. understand the *order-theoretic* concepts of meets and joins would help you better understand the *more general categorical* concepts of products and coproducts).

+Orders are also helpful when they are used as thin categories i.e. as an alternative to "full-fledged" categories, in contexts when we aren't particularily interested in the difference between the morphisms that go from one object to another.
 We will see an example of that in the next chapter.